devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 Your application can have different deployment configurations for respective environments.
 For e.g., the number of [ReplicaSet](#replicaset) could be 2 for staging environment, whereas it could be 5 for production.

 Similarly, the CPU and memory resources can be different for each environment.
 This is possible through Environment Overrides.
-[Read More...](../user-guide/creating-application/environment-overrides.md)

 ### External Links

 You can add external links related to the application.
 For e.g., you can add Prometheus, Grafana, and many more to your application by going to Global Configurations → External Links.
-[Read More...](../user-guide/global-configurations/external-links.md)

 ### FluxCD Apps